How Much Do Street Light Poles Cost?

 Four main factors go into the cost of a street light pole:

 • Labor: Labor is an expensive part of the process, and projects often require several experienced tradespeople.
+It's important to produce an estimate of these costs:

 • Maintenance: Maintenance includes fixing any issues with a street light caused by wear, time, or a possible accident.
 It also includes everyday maintenance, such as replacing bulbs (infrequent, depending on the type), cleaning, checking wiring, etc.